robpegurri/ns3-rt/README.md

 python3 -c "import tensorflow as tf; print(tf.reduce_sum(tf.random.normal([1000, 1000])))"
 ```

-**If you are running Sionna on a GPU**, install the required drivers (refer to your GPU vendor).
+**If you are running Sionna RT on a GPU**, install the required drivers (refer to your GPU vendor).
 After the drivers are properly setup, TensorFlow GPU can be installed with:

 ```bash
 python3 -m pip install 'tensorflow[and-cuda]'